 Sensor networks and the data they collect have become increasingly prevalent.
-They are frequently employed to observe objects in motion and are used to record traffic data [14, 23], observe wildlife migration patterns [20, 25], and observe motion from many other settings [2].
+They are frequently employed to observe objects in motion and are used to record traffic data [16, 29], observe wildlife migration patterns [23,31], and observe motion from many other settings [2].
 In order to perform accurate statistical analyses of this data over arbitrary periods of time, the data must be faithfully recorded and stored.
-For example, a large sensor network observing a city's traffic patterns may generate gigabytes of data each day [14].
+For example, a large sensor network observing a city's traffic patterns may generate gigabytes of data each day [16].
+When considered over a year or multiple cities, this quickly becomes terabytes of data.
 The vast quantities of such data necessitate compression of the sensor observations, yet analyses of these observations is desirable.
 Ideally, such analysis should operate over the compressed data without the need to decompress it.
 In order to perform statistical analyses of the data, it is often desirable that retrieval queries be supported.
 In this paper, we present the first data structure and algorithms for answering range searching queries over compressed data streams arising from large sensor networks.